 The page ranking algorithm update will change how Google’s search engine measures the quality of users’ experience on a webpage.

-In May, the updated page experience signal will look at seven key components:
+Starting in June, the updated page experience signal will look at seven key components:

 - Mobile friendliness

 - HTTPS/SSL, or encryption